MRCIEU/COVIDITY_ProbQBA/README.md

 - spreadsheet files list generated random seeds (*.csv)

 ### UK Biobank study
- - Script to processing the UK BioBank data ready for analysis (UKBB_Processing.r)
+ - Script to processing the UK Biobank data ready for analysis (UKBB_Processing.r)
- - Scripts to perform the complete-cases analyses, multiple imputation, inverse-probability weighting, coding all participants without COVID testing data as 'not infected' and NARFCS analyses on the UK BioBank data, in both R (NARFCS_UKB.r) and Stata (NARFCS_UKB_Stata.do)
+ - Scripts to perform the complete-cases analyses, multiple imputation, inverse-probability weighting, coding all participants without COVID testing data as 'not infected' and NARFCS analyses on the UK Biobank data, in both R (NARFCS_UKB.r) and Stata (NARFCS_UKB_Stata.do)
  - NARFCS_UKB.r - R code to perform the NARFCS quantitative bias analysis, along with other methods (complete-case analysis, inverse probability weighting [stabilised and unstabilised], standard multiple imputation, and coding all participants without COVID testing data as 'not infected')
- - R code to perform the Bayesian selection bias quantitative bias analysis using JAGS on the UK BioBank data (BayesSM_UKB.r)
+ - R code to perform the Bayesian selection bias quantitative bias analysis using JAGS on the UK Biobank data (BayesSM_UKB.r)